Judge denies bail for Michael Jackson's killer doctor

 Murray, 59, began serving a four-year jail term in November last year after being convicted by a jury of the involuntary manslaughter of the "Thriller" singer.

-The physician admitted giving Jackson sedatives and a dose of the powerful aesthetic propofol to help him sleep on the morning of his June 25, 2009 death, but the doctor denied criminal negligence.
+The physician admitted giving Jackson sedatives and a dose of the powerful anesthetic propofol to help him sleep on the morning of his June 25, 2009 death, but the doctor denied criminal negligence.

 Murray, who was not in court for Friday's hearing, had asked for bail, house arrest or electronic monitoring pending his appeal, which he said could take more than a year to be heard.